peterhinch/micropython-radio/async-radio-pickle/README.md

 the Python documentation.
 MicroPython has restrictions on subclassing built in types.

-Currently there is a MicroPython issue #2280 where a memory leak occurs if you pass a string which varies regularly.
-Pickle saves a copy of the string (if it hasn't already occurred) each time until RAM is exhausted.
-The workround is to use any data type other than strings or bytes objects.
-As I understand it a string can be sent without a leak if it is an element of an object such as a list, tuple, set or dict.
-But I may be wrong on this...
+Currently there is a MicroPython issue #2280 where a memory leak occurs if an object tontains a string which varies regularly.
+The MicroPython interpreter (which is invoked by Pickle) interns a copy of the string (if it hasn't already occurred) each time until RAM is exhausted.
+The workround is to use data types other than strings or bytes objects.

 # Channels